NICHOLAS85/dynamic-wall/README.md

 ## Configuration

-All config options can be found in `~/bin/dynamic-wall/dynamicwall.config`, adjust settings here.
+All config options can be found in `~/bin/dynamic-wall/dynamicwall.config`.
 If you mess up your config `default.config` is a backup.<br/>In addition to `dynamicwall.config` there is a file named `override.config` which can be placed into a theme folder.
 Any variables set in here will override it's corresponding value in `dynamicwall.config` when that theme is loaded, allowing for per-theme configuration.

 Available config options:

--   `cur_theme`: Choose the theme which will be used.
+-   `cur_theme`: Choose the theme which will be used on your desktop.
+-   `lock_theme`: Choose the theme which will be used on your lockscreen.
     -   Three themes are offered by default:<br/>`mojave_dynamic`, `NewOrleans`, and `EarthView`.
+    -   Lockscreen theming is completely optional, uncomment this option if you would like to theme your lockscreen.
 -   `timeoffset`: Number of hours the cycle is shifted by.
 -   `refreshrate`: Rate at which script is called.
 Only 16 images are cycled so higher numbers ≠ smoother transitions.
 -   `notifications`: Sets whether or not desktop notifications are shown.
     -   Notifications are normally shown when configuration options are changed, notifying the user their new settings are in effect.
 -   `theme_dir`: Path to your theme folder, if you decide to store themes elsewhere.
--   `date`: Freeze wallpaper cycle at specific time of day.
+-   `date[real]`: Freeze wallpaper cycle at specific time of day.

 dynamicwall.config is checked every time the script is run and detects changes automatically, applying these changes immediately if they are valid.
-Run `dynamicwall` or use the `-c` argument to immediately apply changes as seen in the Usage section above.
+Run `dynamicwall -c` to make changes and they will be immediately applied.

 ## Other Notes